-How to Make a Basic St. Andrew’s Cross
+How to Build a St. Andrew’s Cross

-You don’t need to be a master craftsman to create a simple St. Andrew’s cross for your dungeon.
+DIY: Build a St. Andrews Cross: You don’t need to be a master craftsman to create a simple St. Andrew’s cross for your dungeon.
 If you are familiar with a simple ‘angled cross lap’ joint you will likely understand the concept behind creating a cross of this nature.
 A cross lap joint is created by cutting out a fraction of the middle part of a plank of wood to 55 degrees (or thereabouts), then, mirroring the joint on an opposing plank in order to marry the two together and create an ‘X’.

 Getting started is easy but you will need sufficient space to work in so that you are not cramped, and you can turn the planks around without hitting one of your ornaments or fittings.
 Make sure the room is well ventilated, also, so that you don’t get saw dust everywhere (or do it outside).